rewgs/tagel-legato/README.md

 <!-- Just like HTML, it works for one line or multiple. -->

 <!--
 From here down is a header.
-Note that has before the sentence -- that means it's the biggest header, Header 1, or H1.
-One has is essentially like <h1></h1>.
+Note the three hashes before the sentence -- that means it's the third biggest header, Header 3, or H3, or in HTML, <h3></h3>.
-  Two hashes is H2, one step smaller, on down to Header 6.
+One hash is H1, the biggest, and six hashes is H6, the smallest.

 This is a great super quick tutorial on markdown: https://www.markdowntutorial.com